City of Whittlesea Community Awards

 The City of Whittlesea Community Awards recognise the outstanding service of residents who have made a valuable contribution to our community.

-These awards celebrate the voluntary efforts, leadership, and dedication of individuals who live, work, volunteer, or study in the City of Whittlesea, making a positive impact on the community around them.
+These awards provide a special opportunity for our community to acknowledge those who have gone above and beyond and celebrate the voluntary efforts, leadership, dedication, and achievements of individuals who live, work, volunteer, or study in the City of Whittlesea and make a positive impact on the community around them.

 • Citizen of the Year